-Secondary Teacher Retention & Induction in Diverse Educational Settings RAC
+Secondary Teacher Retention & Induction in Diverse Educational Settings (STRIDES) RAC

-- Attract and maintain an adequate supply of secondary mathematics teacher candidates
+Investigate methods to maintain an adequate supply of secondary mathematics teachers

 Who We Are